liu431/Coding-Exercises/Data Engineering/Data flow - API.md

 [Dataquest - Python API Tutorial: Getting Started with APIs](https://www.dataquest.io/blog/python-api-tutorial/)

 [Real Python - Python & APIs: A Winning Combo for Reading Public Data](https://realpython.com/python-api/)

+#### Public API to play with
+[The Dog API - Dogs as a Service](https://www.thedogapi.com/)

+[Public APIs](https://github.com/public-apis/public-apis)

 ### API basics
 * API: a server that you can use to retrieve and send data to using code
 * API enables you make a request to a remote web server, and retrieve the data you need
 * Also called as `endpoints` when there are multiple

-### Public API to play with
-[The Dog API - Dogs as a Service](https://www.thedogapi.com/)

-[Public APIs](https://github.com/public-apis/public-apis)

 ### API Types
 * SOAP (Simple Object Access Protocol): typically associated with the enterprise world, has a stricter contract-based usage, and is mostly designed around actions.